 If you can’t afford to stay in Elizabeth Taylor’s bedroom there is hope yet.
 Puerto Vallarta boasts many stunning hotels, and I was able to visit many of them.
 A perennial favourite for Out Of Office travellers is The Almar Resort.
 It’s a luxury gay hotel that bills itself as “straight-friendly”.

 The Almar is located in the heart of Puerto Vallarta right by Zona Romantica, the legendary gay district.
 I enjoyed a boozy meal at the hotel’s popular Top Bar.
-They served us cocktails that had steam coming off them (see below).
+They served us cocktails in giant lightbulbs that had steam coming off them (see below).

 If you’re looking for total luxury Hotel Mousai is the place to be.
 It’s the only AAA Five Diamond resort in Puerto Vallarta.
 The suites are very regal and the rooftop bar is stunning: the infinity pool really does seem to go on forever.

 Another great luxury option is Casa Velas, located in Marina Vallarta, it’s currently seeking to attract more LGBT guests.